LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - Quick Char (Timescale6 Edit)**
-- Once the mod has been installed, double-click on it in the left pane of MO2
+- Once the mod has been installed, double-click on it in the left pane of MO2.
-- In the **Filetree** tab, right-click Quick Char (Necro Timescale6 Edit).ESP and select **Hide**
+- In the **Filetree** tab, right-click Quick Char (Necro Timescale6 Edit).ESP and select **Hide**.

 Gives you the option of speeding through the character generation process, and optionally slows down the flow of time in-game.